arsyhiy/dotfiles/README.md

 # NOTE: all the instructions were written for the future me
-clone this repo you need to install git if don't know
+to clone this repo you need to install git if don't know
 ```bash
 sudo apt install git
 ```